 The Society for Human Resource Management is the premier HR membership association for global HR professionals.
-An SHRM membership is sought after partly due to the chance to be associated with such a prestigious group, and partly due to the massive learning assets you gain access to.
+An SHRM membership is sought after partly due to the chance to be associated with such a prestigious group, and partly due to the massive learning assets you gain access to, such as the SHRM Conference.

 But despite all the value it supposedly offers, will a membership really benefit you as an HR professional?